harukawu/yomitan-ultimate-audio/README.md

     - `npm install` to install the dependencies.
     - `npx wrangler login` to authenticate with your Cloudflare account.

-2. Copy `wrangler.toml.example` to `wrangler.toml` and replace the `database_id` entry with the ID of your previously created R2 bucket.
+2. Copy `wrangler.toml.example` to `wrangler.toml` and replace the `database_id` entry with the ID of your previously created D1 SQL Database.
 Also adjust:

     - `AUTHENTICATION_ENABLED` if you want the endpoints to be protected by a password **(STRONGLY RECOMMENDED)**.
     - `AWS_POLLY_ENABLED` if you want the pitch acccent TTS, as well as the AWS credentials with Polly access.